A. Mode of Play

 1. Each team chooses 4 players to play for their team in each match.

-2. The team captain will send via email/Whatsapp the team line-up at least 24 hours before the first round.
-Failure to do so may result in a team default for that round.
+2. The team captain must send the team line-up via Email or Whatsapp at least 24 hours before the first round.
+Failure to do so will result in the loss of one match-point in the overall standings.

 3. The round pairings within each group will be available on the website (under "Fixtures") at least 1 hour before the first round of the fixture begins.
 There you can download the pairings document for each round.